-Grade reports are not available until one to two months after the end of the summer.
+Grade reports are not available until two or three months after the end of the semester.
 Due to this delay, you will initially receive a grade report with "NR" (not reported) for all courses.
 The actual courses you took will be reflected on your record once CIE receives your grade report from USAC.

-If you are a senior and are studying abroad at USAC Poland for your last term, please note that the different timelines in grade reporting may require you to delay your graduation.
+If you are a senior and are studying abroad at USAC Poland for your last semester, please note that the different timelines in grade reporting may require you to delay your graduation.